Dr Francesco Pomponi is a Vice Chancellor’s Research Fellow at the Institute for Sustainable Construction of Edinburgh Napier University.

 Francesco holds a BEng in Industrial Engineering, an MSc in Engineering Management, and a PhD in Civil Engineering.
 He is a Fellow of the RSA, a member of the IET, and an Associate Fellow of the HEA.
 An associate member of St Edmund's College University of Cambridge and of Cambridge Architectural Research (CAR), Francesco regularly collaborates with practitioners and researchers from South and Central America, South Africa, Europe, and of course the UK.
 He has worked on projects funded by the EPSRC, Innovate UK, and the Newton Trust at the University of Cambridge and the EU FP7 at Cranfield University.

-Currently, his research focuses on circular economy in the built environment, façade design and performance, embodied carbon in buildings, and measurement, management and mitigation of the impacts of the built environment on the natural environment.
+Currently, his research focuses on circular economy in the built environment, life cycle environmental impact assessment methodlogy and application, embodied carbon in buildings, and measurement, management and mitigation of the impacts of the built environment on the natural environment.
 Francesco is keenly interested in research on life cycle thinking and sustainable development, with a fervent enthusiasm in the harmonised combination of physical, social, and management sciences.

 Dr Pomponi is available to take on motivated PhD students in any of the above areas.
 Prospective doctoral students with an interest in the wider area of sustainable built environments are also encouraged to get in touch.